Guide to Cisco Live 2024

 Don’t forget to sign up for your free certification exam and don’t forget to schedule your sessions around it.
 I recommend doing it first thing in the morning so you are fresh.
 Eat some fruit for breakfast that morning and save the carbs for later.
 If you aren’t taking a pre-conference session and can come in early enough, taking the exam on Sunday is a good way to get it out of the way without it distracting from the rest off the conference.

-Don’t forget about Cisco Live On-demand Library.
+Don’t forget about Cisco Live On-Demand Library.
 This site has all the PDFs and recordings of most sessions from the last several years of Cisco Live, including international Cisco Live conferences.
 Some sessions recommend that you have attended another session as a prerequisite.
 You can view some of these virtually (or at least browse the PDF) before the conference.
 I like to look through the PDFs of sessions I am considering to help decide if I want to attend.
 This library is an excellent resource.
 Even if you don’t go to the conference you should be using it.
 I’ve written about it before here.

 To be Early is to be on Time